 5. Marta UV neighborhood electric vehicle

 Some hard facts first; the Marta UV is a concept NEV that won’t be available for sale.
 Second, this is a modified GEM, and third, with a top speed capability of 37 mph, this will be one illegal NEV if it fires all engines!
-Hard facts aside, the Marta UV is powered by lithium-ion batteries which would run a 10 hp electric motor.
+Hard facts aside, the Marta UV utilizes lithium-ion batteries which would run a 10 hp electric motor.
 This engine has the capability to push the top speed of the Marta to 37 mph, 12 mph more than the original GEM, with an operating range of 105 kilometers.
-The roof of the Marta UV is lined with photovoltaic solar panels which adds an additional 5 km to the operating range of the NEV.
-All this enhancements have been made by making radical changes to not only the engine and technical aspects of the GEM but also the design in order to incorporate the solar panels.
+The roof of the Marta UV has photovoltaic solar panels which add an additional 5 km to the operating range of the NEV.
+All these enhancements are results of radical changes to not only the engine and technical aspects of the GEM but also to the design in order to incorporate the solar panels.

 6. Nissan leaf